 Golfweek magazine has consistently ranked Cape Fear National on its “Best Courses You Can Play in North Carolina” list.
 The lush setting is filled with native vegetation, and its fairways are challenging but fair.
 Use the touchscreen computer in the cart to pull up distances to pins and hazards, review aerial views to plan an attack on the next hole, and order food and drinks, which will be waiting at the turn.

-You may be surprised to learn that Leland is a young town, having incorporated less than 30 years ago.
-Its popularity is reflected in its population growth, increasing nearly 27 percent during the recent five-year period.
-This has attracted many new amenities, including The Villages at Brunswick Forest.
+You might be surprised to learn that Leland is a young town, having been incorporated in 1989.
+And its population growth has attracted many new amenities, including The Villages at Brunswick Forest.
 Its 500,000 square feet of retail and professional space has everything you need.
 Try some Irish-inspired fare, including bangers and mash and the barbecue bacon jam glazed meatloaf, at The Joyce Irish Pub & Grill.
 Find organic treats, unique collars and other wholesome supplies for your four-legged friends at Family Dog Naturals, which is locally owned.

 Leland balances development with a strong dedication to nature and green space.
 That starts at Leland Municipal Park, the town’s first.
 It has a playground, picnic tables and a paved trail that’s a little more than a half-mile long.
 Use the free wireless internet to quickly share pictures of your visit through social media.

 Brunswick Nature Park in nearby Winnabow has trails for hiking and mountain biking throughout its more than 900 acres.
 Rookie riders will enjoy the flat and fast trails.
 If you’re more experienced, pedal the single track that winds through woods and wetlands, and test your balance on the obstacles and rock gardens.
 The park’s pavilion is perfect for large family gatherings.
 Keep an eye on the clock, though; the gate closes at dusk.